Nutrition

 10. Pete’s

-A modest 7 grams of net carbs are all you’ll get from Pete’s low-carb pasta, but it comes with a hefty 17 grams of protein and 27 grams of fiber, all kept to a sensible 110 calories per serving.
-The pasta is made in Majella, Italy from organic durum semolina wheat and mountain spring water.
+When indulging in this lower-carb pasta, you'll get a modest 7 grams of net carbs along with a hefty 17 grams of protein and 27 grams of fiber, all kept to a sensible 110 calories per serving.
+The pasta is made in Majella, Italy, from organic durum semolina wheat and mountain spring water.

 Pete’s Low Carb Pasta Spaghetti Nutritional Info (per 56-gram serving)